-Steve Carell is just magic in THE INCREDIBLE BURT WONDERSTONE.
+Steve Carell is just magic in the very charming comedy THE INCREDIBLE BURT WONDERSTONE.

 I love discovering good movies and this one is a real find.
 Steve Carell made me laugh till my sides hurt in the magical comedy THE INCREDIBLE BURT WONDERSTONE.

 As a young boy, Burt wasn’t popular and didn’t have any friends.
 That is until he saw the legendary magician Rance Holloway (who else but Alan Arkin) on TV and a lifelong passion for all things abracadabra was born.
 His school chum Anton (a superb Steve Buscemi) becomes not only a friend but a partner and soon they are the toast of Las Vegas with their mind-boggling illusions.

 Supported by canny casino owner Doug Munny – an absolutely on point James Gandolfini – everything is peachy until Burt’s ego begins to grow out of hand, Anton and Burt’s friendship becomes nothing but a sham and guerrilla street magician Steve Gray (a fantastically manic Jim Carrey) threatens to show the guys what new magic is all about.
 Perhaps their reluctant assistant Jane is the lifeline for Burt to find out what made him fall in love with magic in the first place?
 You better believe it.